certbot/certbot/docs/contributing.rst

 Authenticators
 --------------

-Authenticators are plugins designed prove that this client deserves a certificate for some domain name by solving challenges received from the ACME server.
+Authenticators are plugins designed to prove that this client deserves a certificate for some domain name by solving challenges received from the ACME server.
 From the protocol, there are essentially two different types of challenges.
 Challenges that must be solved by